Search

 Guatemala’s business landscape

-Export volumes also grew as demand for agricultural products increased.
-Exports to the U.S. and Central American countries (Guatemala’s main export destinations) improved as well.
+The trade deficit narrowed in 2022 because of a rise in export receipts, which grew from 2021 by 15%, as export volumes grew as demand for agricultural products increased.
+Exports to the U.S. and Central American countries (Guatemala's main export destinations) improved as well.

-On a year-to-year basis, trade with Canada decreased in July 2020.
-Canadian exports to Guatemala decreased by almost 40% (from US$7.3 million to US$4.4 million).
-Guatemalan exports to Canada also decreased from US$39.3 million in July 2019 to US$32.5 million in July 2020 (down 17.3%).
+On a year-to-year basis, trade with Canada increased in 2022.
+Canadian exports to Guatemala increased by 12% (from US$172.7 million to US$193.3 million).
+Guatemalan exports to Canada also increased from US$517.4 million in 2021 to US$619.1 million in 2022 (up 18%).

 In 2013, the government established the National Agency for the Development of Partnerships in Infrastructure (ANADIE) to boost investment levels through public-private partnerships (P3).
-ANADIE is the country’s specialized entity for structuring and procuring P3 infrastructure and transport projects.
-Health, education and water are excluded from its mandate.
+ANADIE is the country's specialized entity for structuring and procuring P3 infrastructure and transport projects.
+Health, education, and water are excluded from its mandate.

-The quality of infrastructure in Guatemala has deteriorated in recent years, especially roads, ports and airports.
-Frequent and recent natural disasters have inflicted additional damage to the country’s infrastructure.
+The quality of infrastructure in Guatemala has deteriorated in recent years, especially roads, ports, and airports.
+Frequent and recent natural disasters have inflicted additional damage to the country's infrastructure.

 The private sector is promoting a general infrastructure law (VALO initiative #5431) to establish a proper mechanism for procuring infrastructure projects, currently under discussion in Congress.